Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators

-We also note that in all test cases, our cost function provided a controller which is computationally stable, whereas this cannot be said about the used built-in ODE solvers in \MATLAB R2023b.
-This can be particularly seen for \code{ode15s} applied to the Robertson problem with coarser tolerances, where the tolerance convergence can be observed only for stricter tolerances.
+We also note that in all test cases, our cost function provided a controller which is computationally stable, whereas this cannot be said about the used built-in ODE solvers in \MATLAB R2025b.
+This can be particularly seen for \code{ode15s} applied to the Robertson and PME problem with coarser tolerances, where the tolerance convergence can be observed only for stricter tolerances.

-In general, it may be expected that MPRK schemes are performing better than Runge--Kutta methods for coarser tolerances and test problems whenever the time step restrictions for a given tolerance are dominated by the demand for positive approximations.
+In general, it may be expected that MPRK schemes are performing better than linear methods for coarser tolerances and test problems whenever the time step restrictions for a given tolerance are dominated by the demand for positive approximations.
 One example is given by the NPZD problem where a method producing negative approximations is in danger to diverge.
-Hence, while MPRK schemes are guaranteed to produce positive approximations for every time step, no matter how big, the built-in solvers can achieve this goal only by means of a time step reduction yielding a larger number of steps, and thus, RHS evaluations.
+Hence, while MPRK schemes are guaranteed to produce positive approximations for every time step, no matter how big, the built-in solvers, and our ROS2 scheme, can achieve this goal only by means of a time step reduction yielding a larger number of steps, and thus, RHS evaluations and elapsed time.
 Now, if the given tolerance is getting smaller, the time step size restrictions for positivity are fulfilled by the requirement of producing more accurate approximations, and hence, the benefit of MPRK schemes is lost.
-Already because of this, we argue that MPRK schemes are worth considering whenever positivity of the numerical solution is interlinked with severe time step constraints.
-However, we discovered the same dominating behavior for all given test problems, which is why the reason for the better performance for coarser tolerances may lie elsewhere.